 If your are experiencing a rough moment and a glimmer of gratitude doesn’t reveal itself to you, don’t be too concerned and try again later.

-For me, this practice has produced a kind of exponential growth phenomenon because heartfelt gratitude begets more heartfelt gratitude.
-No rocket science here [which blows me away as we just landed the Perseverance Rover vehicle on Mars two days before I am writing this but I digress ,as I am prone to do] just a lot of common sense and some understanding of our human minds and their tendency to scan for problems.
+My gratitude practice has produced a kind of exponential growth phenomenon because heartfelt gratitude begets more heartfelt gratitude.
+No rocket science here [rocket science blows me away as we just landed the Perseverance Rover vehicle on Mars two days before I am writing this but I digress ,as I am prone to do] just a lot of common sense and some understanding of our human minds and their tendency to scan for problems.
 While scanning for problems, both internal and external, has a strong and essential evolutionary function, our habitual scanning for the negative threat biases winds up appropriating a lot of our attention which then serves to strengthen the loop of negative threat bias.

 Can years of meditation practice bring you here?
 Yes.